Meshers add or erase edges or vertices in the terrain surface.

 Make road along edge paths in selection.

-Useful to quickly lay simple roads across the landscape.
+Useful to quickly lay simple stylized roads across a terrain.

 Menu: Extensions > Landshape > Pick > RoadMesh Brush